weiwang1992/KFGAN/README.md

-#Knowledge-aware Fine-grained Attention Networks with Refined Knowledge Graph Embedding for Personalized Recommendation
+#Knowledge-aware Fine-grained Attention Networks with Refined Knowledge Graph Embedding for Personalized Recommendation.
 This is our Pytorch implementation for the paper: